OpenEvalProject/evals/manuscripts/elife-92464/v1/manuscript.md

 In the HSP104-TMA10 coalescence analysis, cells in which the fluorophore-tagged genes had undergone replication (two green or two red fluorescent spots, indicative of late S/G2 phase) were excluded from the analysis.
 The locations of the two tagged loci were analyzed over 11 different z-planes, encompassing the whole nucleus.
 Cells were deemed coalescence positive if they displayed colocalized, non-resolvable fluorophore signals with a distance of <0.4 µm between centroids.

-## Spinning disk confocal microscopy
+#### Spinning disk confocal microscopy

 For all other imaging, cells were grown as described above and image acquisition was done using an UPlan Apo 100 x/1.50 NA objective in an Olympus Yokogawa CSU W1 Spinning Disk Confocal System coupled to sCMOS cameras (Hamamatsu Fusion) controlled by cellSens Dimension software.
 A 50 µm pinhole disk was used for imaging in combination with 10% of laser power employed for excitation using 405 nm, 488 nm, and 561 nm lasers.
 Z-stacks were captured as for widefield fluorescence.
 For heat shock, cells were attached to a VAHEAT substrate (Interherence GmbH, Germany) (Icha et al., 2022) using ConA as above.
 The substrate was mounted onto the VAHEAT holder and control images were captured before heat was applied.
 Samples were instantaneously heated to 39° or 42°C. The substrate reservoir was covered with a coverslip to prevent media evaporation.
 Imaging was done over multiple timepoints as indicated in the figures.
 For ethanol stress, cells were mounted onto a coverslip as above, petroleum jelly was used to hold the coverslip against the concave slide and to reduce media evaporation.
 The slide was inverted and placed on the stage for visualization at room temperature.

 Image reconstruction and analysis were done using FIJI/ImageJ (v.
 1.53t) (Schindelin et al., 2012).
 Hsp104-BFP (LRY033) and Hsf1-mNeonGreen (LRY040) foci count were performed using the ‘Cells’ feature in Imaris (v.10.0.0).
 The background fluorescence was used to delimit the region of interest (ROI).
 This ROI was then used to quantify the number of foci per cell.
-For Hsp104, the ROI (whole cell) was delimited to volumes between 20 and 140 μµm3 (Uchida et al., 2011).
-Foci size was measured to an average of 0.4 μµm in diameter, which was used to train Imaris to recognize foci of distinct sizes (‘Different Spot Sizes [Region Growing]’ option).
+For Hsp104, the ROI (whole cell) was delimited to volumes between 20 and 140 μ$µm^{3}$ (Uchida et al., 2011).
+Foci size was measured to an average of 0.4 μ$µm$ in diameter, which was used to train Imaris to recognize foci of distinct sizes (‘Different Spot Sizes [Region Growing]’ option).
 A similar approach was taken to identify the nucleus (as the cell) and the Hsf1 foci (as nucleus) using the ‘Cells’ feature in Imaris.
-Nuclei with volume of 10 μµm3 ±3.7 μµm3 were used for the analysis (Larson et al., 2011).
+Nuclei with volume of 10 μ$µm^{3}$ ±3.7 μ$µm^{3}$ were used for the analysis (Larson et al., 2011).
 Data obtained from these analyses were plotted using GraphPad Prism 8.
 Plot profile for signal arising from Hsf1-mNeonGreen, Sis1-mKate, and Hsp104-BFP was done using FIJI/ImageJ (v.
 1.53t).

 For analysis of transcription, 24xMS2-HSP104 mRNA was visualized using the signal arising from MCP-mCherry binding to the chimeric transcript.
 Cells were interrogated for transcription by assaying the presence of an mCherry focus adjacent to HSP104-LacO256 bound by LacI-GFP.
 The brightest voxel next to HSP104 was used as a proxy for the intensity of transcription and plotted for each cell over the different timepoints.
 Intensity was measured using FIJI/ImageJ (v.
 1.53t) and plotted employing GraphPad Prism 8.

-## Statistical tests
+### Statistical tests

 The statistical significance of the differences in mean values for a variety of assays was determined as specified in the figure legends using GraphPad Prism 8.

-## Materials availability statement
+### Materials availability statement

 Yeast strains, plasmids and antibodies are available upon request.
 All data generated in this study are presented in the manuscript, source data, and supplementary files.